ChandanMahapatra/hcin720-gp/README.md

 The design of the entire box, the reel for projection has been done using laser cutting.

 #### Fabric
-Fabric is used at the main display on which the movie genre is projected.
+Fabric is used as the main display and the movie genre is projected on it.

 Libraries and other resources: